superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 ds = Planetoid("./data", "Cora")[0]
 ```

+**Evaluating BoW on a classification task**
-We can evaluate how well the BoW descriptors represent the articles and their citations by measuring classification performance (Accuracy and macro F1).
+We can evaluate how well the BoW descriptors represent the articles by measuring classification performance (Accuracy and macro F1).
 We use a KNN (K-Nearest Neighbors) classifier with 15 neighbors, and cosine similarity as the similarity metric:

 ```python
 from sklearn.neighbors import KNeighborsClassifier